IkhsanBuuddii/IkhsanBuuddii/README.md

 <br clear="both">

-<h2 align="left">Hello 👋🏻👋🏻 I'm just a l<br>"human" who is forced to code<br>Now I am one of the people studying at Tidar University as a student in the Information Technology study program.</h2>
+<h2 align="left">Hello 👋🏻👋🏻 I'm just a l "human" who is forced to code<br>Now I am one of the people studying at Tidar University as a student in the Information Technology study program.</h2>

 ###